Cosmetics and Atopic Dermatitis

 The fragrances and preservatives used in cosmetics frequently cause an allergic reaction or irritation of skin affected by atopic dermatitis.
 It is best to choose cosmetics that are labeled “fragrance-free,” “unscented,” and “hypoallergenic.”
 However, even some of those products may contain masking fragrances that could cause irritation.3 Patch testing, as described above, can be used to detect allergic contact dermatitis to fragrances and some preservatives.

 Hair dye can be a significant cause of contact dermatitis or irritate skin affected by atopic dermatitis.
 The chemicals used in hair dye can cause scalp, face, and/or neck dermatitis.
 Any products that seem to worsen the condition should be avoided.
 People with atopic dermatitis should test their sensitivity to hair dye with a patch test prior to use.5

 The best makeup brands for people with atopic dermatitis are those that work for the individual and do not trigger or worsen the skin condition.
 Most people find that brands that are hypoallergenic and fragrance-free are less likely to cause irritation.

-A key part of treating and preventing flares of eczema is the frequent use of moisturizers, and moisturizers are also important for facial skin and the skin around the eyes, which is delicate and can be more sensitive.
-Some people with eczema find that cream-based makeup products, rather than powdered, work better for their skin.
+A key part of treating and preventing flares is the frequent use of moisturizers, and moisturizers are also important for facial skin and the skin around the eyes, which is delicate and can be more sensitive.
+Some people with atopic dermatitis find that cream-based makeup products, rather than powdered, work better for their skin.

 Skin that is affected by atopic dermatitis has a damaged skin barrier, which is more susceptible to infection from bacteria and other microorganisms.
 If using makeup brushes, clean them regularly to prevent bacteria growth, or apply makeup with clean fingers.

-Searching for eczema-friendly makeup recommendations?
+Searching for atopic dermatitis-friendly makeup recommendations?
 Look no further!